 “Biosecurity is key to controlling domestic weeds and pests and crucially, maintaining and expanding our export markets.

 “The cost of a single outbreak of disease or pest has been conservatively estimated to exceed $50 billion.”

 In 2020, the Biosecurity Levy Steering Committees recommendation of a biosecurity imports levy was ignored by the Government.
-This year, the NFF has asked the Government to set $400 million over four years aside to expand and modernise Australia’s biosecurity systems.

 “The commitment would ensure adequate long-term funding for the national biosecurity system, targeting risk-creating activities and communication to give our trading partners confidence in Australia’s pest and disease-free status.